|Pejman Mirza- Babaei, PhD

 As a Games User Researcher, Pejman worked at Vertical Slice and Player Research (UK), where he worked on pre- and post-release evaluation of various titles such as: Crysis 2, Split/Second Velocity, Brink, Buzz Quiz World and Sony’s Wonderbook as well as a range of unannounced projects on all platforms.

-|Tanner Mirrlees, PhD
+Tanner Mirrlees, PhD

-Dr. Tanner Mirrlees’ ongoing critical research on the military-industrial-media-entertainment network (MIME-NET) and the production, circulation and content of militainment connects with the Decimal Lab’s “Fabric of Digital Life” project.
+Dr. Tanner Mirrlees’ political economy of communications research on the military-industrial-media-entertainment network (MIME-NET) and the production, circulation and content of militainment connects with the Decimal Lab’s “Fabric of Digital Life” project.
 It does so by exploring how popular culture—TV shows, films and video games—represent the U.S. Department of Defense’s (DOD) research and development (R&D) of transhuman technologies and the DOD’s integration of these technologies into its arsenal and war-fighting doctrine.
 By interrogating the mutually constitutive relationships and transcodings between the DOD and popular representations of weaponized transhuman tech, Mirrlees’ research at the Decimal Lab highlights how the DOD and popular culture are accelerating and militarizing the material and imaginative shift from a human to transhuman world.

 |Steven Downing, PhD

-Dr. Steven Downing is an associate professor in UOIT’s social science and humanities faculty.
+Dr. Steven Downing is an associate professor in UOIT’s Social Science and Humanities faculty.
 His research considers the crime-technology-culture nexus, examining both digital representations of crime and deviance, and exploring uses of emerging technologies such as VR and AR to study traditional criminological and sociological questions.
 Dr. Downing and Decimal Lab colleagues are currently exploring uses for VR and AR in studying violence as a situated transaction.
 Dr. Downing’s research on crime, deviance and technology has appeared in journals such as Deviant Behavior, Games and Culture, and Contemporary Justice Review.

 |Shirley Van Nuland, PhD